-1. Computing an overall injury/fatality ratio2 for the permanent population and assuming that the ratio could be applied to the temporary population could lead to significantly underestimating the casualties and injuries.
-For example, analysis of U.S. Census data and observation of real estate dynamics on the Oregon coast indicate a strong spatial correlation between the temporary population's preference to be close to the ocean, and thus farther away from tsunami safety, when compared to the permanent population (Raskin and Wang, 2017; illustrated with 2010 U.S. Census data in Figure 2-1);
+1. Computing an overall injury/fatality ratio2 for the permanent population and assuming that the ratio could be applied to the temporary population could lead to significantly underestimating the numbers of fatalities and injuries.
+For example, analysis of U.S. Census data and observation of real estate dynamics on the Oregon coast indicate a strong spatial correlation between the temporary population's preference to be close to the ocean, and thus farther away from tsunami